CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 </section><hr class="full-line">
 <section class="full-section">
-# App Component Schemas
+# App component schemas

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)

 <span class="description">
 The schema definitions for each object requested or returned from Asana's API.
-Some fields are not returned by default and you'll need to use [Input/Output Options](/docs/input-output-options) to include them.
+Some fields are not returned by default and you'll need to use [input/output Options](/docs/input-output-options) to include them.
 </span>
 </section>
 <hr>